amilner42/kleen/README.md

 # [Kleen](https://amilner42.github.io/kleen)

+NOTE: I am not currently developing this library and it is missing some key features so I probably wouldn't recommend using it right now, there are likely better validation libraries.

 A typescript library which provides a very thin layer over the typescript type system allowing you to extend the compile-time guarantees to run-time.
 Using the [code generator](https://amilner42.github.io/kleen/#generator) you